Money is complex.

 What is your:

 → Expenses breakdown?

 You may know your take-home pay right off the bat.

 For all the other figures, do you at least know the ballpark numbers?

 Here are some things to look for…

-→ Monthly utilities are consistent with previous months.
-[Is there a leak?!]
+• Monthly utilities are consistent with previous months.
+If not, what’s causing the difference?

 Make it a priority to keep your eyes on fluctuations, irregularities, and problems before it becomes a bigger issue!

 Yes, I made a 20-page walk-through guide to get you started!